tharsheblows/alphabet-guess/README.md

 - Building the `view.js` sometimes silently fails.
 Not sure why but if it's not there, try seeing if there are any issues and re-saving.
 I need to make an edit to the view.js file and re-save for it to work reliably.
 Keep checking if the block doesn't work.
 - You can't use WP scripts in a module, error when trying to use `@wordpress/hooks` in view.js for the interactive block is: "Module not found: Error: Attempted to use WordPress script in a module: @wordpress/hooks, which is not supported yet."
 - For xDebug in vscode when using `wp-scripts` out of the box, map the `build` directory to `src` as the php files are copied over too

+## The matter of state

+It's bothering me that it's all over the place!
+Also how do I put more than one of the same block on the page?
+Both of these can be solved -- and we'll see if this is a decent solution or not, I don't know -- by creating a parent block and having the guts of the game be child blocks.
+I'll make it so that you can add any other blocks in there but let's give this a go.